Capillary/api-documentation/source/includes/_rewards.md

 --------- | -------- | -----------
-mobile* | string | Registered mobile number of the customer to issue rewards. brand* | string | Name of the brand associated with the reward. transactionNumber* | string | Unique transaction number of the issual. tillID | long | Till code that you want to associate with the rewards.
+mobile* | string | Registered mobile number of the customer to issue rewards. brand* | string | Name of the brand associated with the reward. id* | long | Unique ID of the reward that you want to issue. transactionNumber* | string | Unique transaction number of the issual. tillID | long | Till code that you want to associate with the rewards.